MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-deployment.md

 ## Cause

 This issue occurs on deployments triggered after August 6.
-The issue happens if the deployment validation was triggered on the cluster and the validation result was a failure, with subsequent validation retries.
+The issue happens if the deployment validation was triggered on the system and the validation result was a failure, with subsequent validation retries.

 The issue occurs for the following reason: